 Palestine - Politics

 Since 2006, the Palestinian side has been fractured by conflict between the two major factions: Fatah, the largest party, and Hamas.
-As a result, the territory controlled by the Palestinian National Authority (the Palestinian interim government) is split between Fatah in the West Bank and Hamas in the Gaza strip.
-Hamas is considered a terrorist organization by Israel and the United States although it won the Palestinian elections of 2006; therefore, it has not been allowed to participate in official negotiations.
+As a result, the territory controlled by the Palestinian National Authority (the Palestinian interim government) was split between Fatah in the West Bank and Hamas in the Gaza strip.
+Hamas was considered a terrorist organization by Israel and the United States although it won the Palestinian elections of 2006; therefore, it has not been allowed to participate in official negotiations.

 Fatah maintained dominance on the Palestinian political arena until the First Intifada (1987 — 1991).
 In 1987 Hamas, a Palestinian Sunni militant organization emerged as yet another rival of Israel.
 While the Oslo Accords of 1993 and 1995 signed by the Palestinian Liberation Organization and Israel denounced armed resistance, Hamas refused to recognise the pacts' provisions.
 The Fatah-Hamas spat culminated in the 2007 Battle of Gaza, when the militants managed to take control of the Gaza Strip.
 As a result, the Palestinian territories were de facto divided between the two entities, although Fatah and Hamas signed the Mecca Agreement in February 2007 and agreed to form a national unity government.